 Problems with the decision soon became apparent, according to critics.

-One difficulty is that the army makes only one strain of cannabis, called FM2, which is low in THC, one of marijuana's main active substances, when compared to imported strains.
+One difficulty is that the army makes only one strain of cannabis, called FM2, which is low in THC, one of marijuana’s main active substances, when compared with imported strains.

 Andrea Trisciuglio, a 39-year-old multiple sclerosis patient from Foggia in southern Italy, said he has been using medical marijuana for the past 10 years to mitigate his symptoms but has found the local supply ineffective.

-"The FM2 just doesn't work for patients like me," he said.
-"I have to use Bedrocan" — a variety of cannabis with about 22 percent THC, compared to FM2's 8 percent.
-Trisciuglio said that his local hospital imports Bedrocan from the Netherlands but that he sometimes he has to wait as long as a month for it.
+“The FM2 just doesn’t work for patients like me,” he said.
+“I have to use Bedrocan” — a variety of cannabis with about 22 percent THC, compared with FM2’s 8 percent.
+Trisciuglio said that his hospital imports Bedrocan from the Netherlands but that he sometimes has to wait as long as a month for it.